 Allergies are another common cause of itching and scratching.
 Allergies to medicines or foods can make someone itch and scratch all over.
 Allergies that result from contact with an irritant will result in a rash at the point of contact.

 If you can’t figure out why your loved one scratches or picks at their skin all the time, it could be a behavior linked to the condition.
 It may be a way for them to comfort or distract themselves.
 People who do this aren’t usually upset, but they can hurt themselves.
 Also, because of changes in their thought process as part of Alzheimer’s disease, your loved one may not have good personal hygiene.
 That may lead to itchy skin and scratching.

 Home Care for Scratching and Picking

 Keep skin moisturized to prevent dryness and skin tearing.
-Use unscented lotions or those designed for sensitive skin.
+Use unscented lotions, creams, or ointments that are designed for sensitive skin.